 What is coronavirus (COVID-19)?

-On February 11, 2020, the World Health Organization announced an official name for the disease that is causing the 2019 novel coronavirus outbreak, first identified in Wuhan China.
+In February, 2020, the World Health Organization announced an official name for the disease that is causing the 2019 novel coronavirus outbreak, first identified in Wuhan China.
 The new name of this disease is coronavirus disease 2019, abbreviated as COVID-19.
 In COVID-19, ‘CO’ stands for ‘corona,’ ‘VI’ for ‘virus,’ and ‘D’ for disease.

 There are many types of human coronaviruses including some that commonly cause mild upper-respiratory tract illnesses.
 COVID-19 is a new disease, caused be a novel (or new) coronavirus that has not previously been seen in humans. (source: CDC.gov)